-- 17. To better understand static or dynamic pool historical performance and derive our base-case loss assumptions, we analyze the pool composition.
-Key pool composition factors that may influence our default assumption include obligor credit quality (as measured by internal and external scoring), certain characteristics of loans with high obligor concentrations (credit quality, relative size, tenor, etc.), industry mix, geographic diversification, equipment types, contract type, origination channel (including third-party and broker originations versus direct originations), loan-to-value, presence of personal guarantees, contract yield, subpool (default analysis based on pool characteristics) mix, and concentrations of unsecured and balloon loans. - 18.
-If we view a shift in loan or lease characteristics that is indicative of a significant change in the risk of loan or lease losses, we will generally adjust our base-case loss assumptions accordingly. - 19.
+- 13. To better understand static or dynamic pool historical performance and derive our base-case default assumptions, we analyze the pool composition.
+Key pool composition factors that may influence our default assumption include obligor credit quality (as measured by internal and external scoring), certain characteristics of loans with high obligor concentrations (credit quality, relative size, tenor, etc.), industry mix, geographic diversification, equipment type, contract type, origination channel (including third-party and broker originations versus direct originations), loan-to-value, presence of personal guarantees, contract yield, subpool (default analysis based on pool characteristics) mix, and concentrations of unsecured and balloon loans. - 14.
+If we view a shift in loan or lease characteristics that is indicative of a material change in the risk profile of the pool, we will generally adjust our base-case default assumptions accordingly. - 15.
 Subpool analysis.
-In addition to total portfolio performance data, we may also analyze static and dynamic performance specific to subpools with specific characteristics to derive base-case loss assumptions for each subpool in a given total pool.
+In addition to total portfolio performance data, we may also analyze static and dynamic performance specific to subpools with specific characteristics to derive base-case default assumptions for each subpool in a given total pool. - 16.
+Seasoning.

-- 20. Seasoning.
 Seasoning generally refers to the amount of time that has passed since the contract was originated.
-While a higher level of seasoning is typically a positive factor in our credit analysis. it does not always result in a reduction to the expected defaults that a pool may experience over its remaining life. - 21.
-Seasoning credit (a reduction in our default assumption to adjust for pool seasoning) generally applies to assets with loss-timing patterns that are consistently front-loaded, meaning that losses occur at a faster rate than assets amortize.
-For a seasoned pool and a portfolio that exhibits front-loaded losses, our expected loss may be adjusted downward because a disproportionate share of losses is assumed to have already occurred.
-However, for some equipment pools with back-ended loss tendencies, we may apply a small or no seasoning credit.
-We typically examine the timing and overall stability of loss curves from fully liquidated static pools before adjusting loss estimates for higher levels of seasoning.
-While a pool may have a significant level of seasoning, any reduction to our cumulative loss assumption could be limited by the quality or amount of static pool performance data available to determine an appropriate loss curve. - Balloon loans.
+While a higher level of seasoning is typically a positive factor in our credit analysis, it does not always result in a reduction to the expected defaults that a pool may experience over its remaining life. - 17.
+Seasoning credit (a reduction in our default assumption to adjust for pool seasoning) generally applies to assets with default-timing patterns that are consistently front-loaded, meaning that defaults occur at a faster rate than assets amortize.
+For a seasoned pool and a portfolio that exhibits front-loaded defaults, our expected default may be adjusted downward because a disproportionate share of defaults is assumed to have already occurred.
+However, for some equipment pools with back-ended default tendencies, we may apply little or no seasoning credit.

+We typically examine the timing and overall stability of default curves from fully liquidated static pools before adjusting default estimates for higher levels of seasoning.
+While a pool may have a significant level of seasoning, any reduction to our base-case default assumption could be limited by the quality or amount of static pool performance data available to determine an appropriate loss timing curve.

+- 18. Balloon loans.
 Balloon loans are different than straight amortizing loans in that they typically require relatively small installment payments during the loan's life and then one final, relatively large installment at the end.
-We generally view balloon loans as riskier than a straight amortizing loan because it could be more difficult for obligors to make a relatively large balloon payment in periods of economic stress, especially if the obligor relies on the sale or re-financing of the related equipment to make the final balloon payment. - 23.
-Under the proposed criteria, when balloon loans are securitized and the aggregate balloon payments constitute a significant portion of the total pool balance, we will typically adjust our default rates higher to address the additional risk that might not be reflected in the historical loss data. - 24.
-Pool characteristics that could affect our balloon loss stress include the types of equipment in the pool and their secondary markets, brand and manufacturer diversification, the originator's balloon-setting policy and collateral value forecast policy, and the presence of any third-party repurchase obligations.
+We generally view balloon loans as riskier than a straight amortizing loan because it could be more difficult for obligors to make a relatively large balloon payment in periods of economic stress, especially if the obligor relies on the sale or re-financing of the related equipment to make the final balloon payment. - 19.
+Under the criteria, when balloon loans are securitized and the aggregate balloon payments constitute a significant portion of the total pool balance, we will typically adjust our default rates higher to address the additional risk that might not be reflected in the historical loss data. - 20.
+Pool characteristics that could affect our balloon default stress include the types of equipment in the pool and their secondary markets, brand and manufacturer diversification, the originator's balloon-setting policy and collateral value forecast policy, and the presence of any third-party repurchase obligations.